6.6. Use external S3-compatible object storage#

 Create a private bucket in your S3-compatible storage for the Nubus assets.

 Nubus creates various folders in it.
-Most are for private use, one folder must allow public access.

 - Important: